 Diana is a paediatrician, epidemiologist and programme leader of a large paediatric programme of trials and cohorts worldwide in HIV and other infections (eg sepsis and malaria in Africa).
 She has been working with the Penta network since its foundation more than 20 years ago and was pivotal in setting up and coordinating the network of clinical trials and cohorts across Europe, Thailand and South America which, to date, has mainly focused on paediatric HIV infection.
 She undertook research on paediatric HCV infection transmission and natural history in UK and Ireland and continues to collaborate in the ongoing follow-up of the paediatric cohort with Professor Mary Ramsay at Public Health England.

-Paolo is an Immunologist and Professor of Paediatrics University of Rome.
+Paolo is an Immunologist and Professor of Paediatrics at the Children’s Hospital Bambino Gesù/ University of Rome Tor Vergata.
 He dedicated most of his career to congenital immunodeficiency pathogenesis.
 Particularly, in the field of HIV, he has performed significant research on MTCT mechanisms, HIV molecular diagnosis in infants, and analysis of immunological mechanisms correlating to early ART.
-Paolo coordinated the only HIV therapeutic vaccine trial conducted in HIV infected children.
+Paolo coordinated the only HIV therapeutic vaccine trial conducted on HIV infected children.
 He has published more than 260 papers in peer-reviewed journals.